bio-guoda/preston/src/main/resources/bio/guoda/preston/jekyll/index.md

 This biodiversity data archive website was created with the following steps:

 ```
-# first, create a new blank jekyll site (tested on Jekyll v4.0.1)
+# first, create a new blank jekyll site (needs Jekyll v4+, tested on Jekyll v4.0.1)
 jekyll new [site_dir] --blank

 cd [site_dir]